flow-storm/flow-storm-debugger/Readme.md

 # QuickStart and Documentation

-If you want to use it with Clojure checkout the [Clojure QuickStart guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojure) or the [ClojureScript QuickStart Guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojurescript) if you are using ClojureScript.
+If you want to use it with Clojure checkout the [Clojure QuickStart guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojure)

+or the [ClojureScript QuickStart Guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojurescript) if you are using ClojureScript.

 Please refer to the [user guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html) for a list of features and how to use them.

+# ClojureStorm and ClojureScriptStorm

+*ClojureStorm* is a dev compiler.
+It is a fork of the official Clojure compiler enhanced with automatic instrumentation.

+For using it, you just swap it by your normal Clojure compiler at dev time (by using deps cli aliases or lein profiles) to improve your development experience, while making sure you use your normal compiler for everything else (tests and production).

+*ClojureScriptStorm* is the same as ClojureStorm but for ClojureScript, so a fork of the official ClojureScript compiler enhanced with automatic instrumentation.

+ClojureStorm sources are here : https://github.com/jpmonettas/clojure
+ClojureScriptStorm sources are here : https://github.com/jpmonettas/clojurescript

 # Features